bcit-ci/CodeIgniter/user_guide_src/source/helpers/html_helper.rst

 	:returns:	HTML script tag
 	:rtype:	string

 	Lets you create HTML <script><script/> tags.
-This is useful for JavaScript links, as well as other links.
+This is useful for script links, as well as other links.
 The parameters are *src*, with optional *async*, *defer*, *type*, *charset* and *index_page*.

 	*index_page* is a boolean value that specifies if the *href* should have